 Business-type activities.
-Business-type activities increased the Town's net position by \$65,371.
-Key elements of this increase are as follows:
+Business-type activities increased the town's net position by \$53,213 compared to an increase in net position of \$20,521 from the previous fiscal year.
+Key elements of this increase compared to last year are as follows:

-• Increase in charges for services in the amount of 23,969.
+• Increase in revenues in the amount of \$32,940.